mlibrary/bag-courier/README.md

 ### Prerequisite(s)

-The only current requirement for running this is that you have a way to run [Ruby 3.2](https://www.ruby-lang.org/en/downloads/) on your machine.
+The main requirement for running this is that you have a way to run [Ruby 3.2](https://www.ruby-lang.org/en/downloads/) on your machine.
 It may work with earlier Ruby versions, but it has not been tested.

+Interactions with others services such as Archivematica may be IP address restricted, so ensure you have access to the proper network or VPN.

 ### Installation